AksharaReddyPatlannagari/AksharaReddyPatlannagari/README.md

-👋 Hi, I’m @AksharaReddyPatlannagari
+- 👋 Hi, I’m @AksharaReddyPatlannagari
-👀 Passionate about Machine Learning and Data Science
+- 👀 I’m interested in Machine Learning and Data Science
-🌱 Currently pursuing Masters in Data Analytics Engineering at Northeastern University Boston 🔍 Actively seeking opportunities in Machine Learning and Data Science 💼 Open to collaborate on exciting ML projects
+- 🌱 I’m currently pursuing a Master's in Data Analytics Engineering at Northeastern University, Boston
+- 💼 Actively seeking full-time opportunities in Machine Learning and Data Science
-📫 Connect with me for job opportunities in Machine Learning!
+- 🤝 I’m looking to collaborate on impactful ML projects
+- 📫 Reach out if you're hiring or interested in collaborating!

 <!---